 Partners and outreach

-Group of diverse business people talking in a meeting.
+Group of business people talking in a meeting.
 Business team smiling during a meeting.

 Law enforcement training